-Senior-Loken syndrome (SLSN) is a very rare autosomal recessive oculo-renal disease characterized by the association of nephronophthisis (NPHP), a chronic kidney disease, with retinal dystrophy.
+A rare autosomal recessive oculo-renal ciliopathy characterized by the association of nephronophthisis (NPHP), a chronic kidney disease, with retinal dystrophy.

 The worldwide prevalence is estimated at around 1/1,000,000.

-SLSN is a genetically heterogeneous ciliopathy.
-Mutations in 7 different genes (NPHP1, INVS, NPHP3, NPHP4, IQCB1, CEP290, SDCCAG8) have been described.
+Senior-Loken syndrome (SLS) is a genetically heterogeneous ciliopathy.
+Mutations in 10 different genes (NPHP1, INVS, NPHP3, NPHP4, IQCB1, CEP290, SDCCAG8, WDR19, CEP164 and TRAF3IP1) have been described.
 These genes encode for proteins of the primary cilia playing key roles in the development and function of several cell types, including retinal photoreceptor and renal tubular epithelial cells.
 Epistatic interactions, oligogenic inheritance or modifying alleles have been also suggested to influence the expressivity of the different extrarenal phenotypes.

-Complete renal (kidney function, urinary analysis and abdominal ultrasound) and ophthalmologic (funduscopy, visual acuity test, refraction defects, colour vision test, ocular motility and electroretinogram) evaluations are recommended.
+Complete renal (kidney function, urinary analysis and abdominal ultrasound) and ophthalmologic (funduscopy, visual acuity test, refraction defects, color vision test, ocular motility and electroretinogram) evaluations are recommended.
 Hepatic evaluation to exclude liver fibrosis (liver function and abdominal ultrasounds) and neurological examination for infant patients are also highly recommended.
-Genetic diagnosis of SLSN requires the mutational screening of the implicated genes; deletion of the NPHP1 gene is the most recurrent anomaly.
+Genetic diagnosis of SLS requires the mutational screening of the implicated genes; deletion of the NPHP1 gene is the most common anomaly.

-SLSN presents genetic and clinical overlap with other ciliopathies, in particular with isolated NPHP, Joubert syndrome related diseases (JSRD), mainly Joubert syndrome with oculorenal defect (JS-OR), Bardet-Biedl syndrome (BBS) and Alström syndrome (see these terms).
+SLS presents genetic and clinical overlap with other ciliopathies, in particular with isolated NPH and Joubert syndrome related diseases (JSRD) such as Joubert syndrome with oculorenal defect, Bardet-Biedl syndrome (BBS) and Alström syndrome.
 Physical examination should consider the presence of the main clinical signs of JSRD (hypotonia, ataxia and breathing abnormalities in infants) and BBS (polydactyly and obesity).
-The phenotypic hallmark of JSRD is the presence on MRI of 'molar tooth sign' (a midbrain-hindbrain malformation).
+The phenotypic hallmark of JSRD is the presence of a 'molar tooth sign' (a midbrain-hindbrain malformation) on MRI.
 Other extrarenal signs to consider are nystagmus, psychomotor and learning delay, diabetes mellitus, deafness, hypogonadism, and/or scoliosis.